This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Avoid contact with infected animals and insects.
 Examples are mosquitoes, ticks, and rodents.
 Protect yourself from insect bites by wearing protective clothing, insect repellant, and using bed nets.
 Make sure your windows have screens to keep insects out.
 Wear protective gloves if you are in contact with rodent droppings (urine or feces) or rodent nests.

 - Avoid contact with an infected person.
 Also avoid close contact with the person's body fluids.
 If you are caring for someone with an HF, wear protective clothing.
-You will need to clean all objects used to care for the infected person as directed by caregivers.
+You will need to clean all objects used to care for the infected person as directed by healthcare providers.

 - Get vaccinated.
 Get vaccinated against yellow fever if you will be traveling to areas where mosquitoes carry yellow fever.
 The yellow fever vaccine does not protect you for your entire life.
 Ask for more information about vaccines against HFs.